koskinev/turboselect/readme.md

 Throughput is calculated as millions of elements per second, i.e `data.len() * runs / seconds`.

 This comparison was run on a Ryzen 5800H with pseudorandom `u32`s used as input.
 Similar tests were run with sawtooth, sorted and reverse sorted inputs, as well as pseudorandom `u32`s with many duplicates, and pseudorandom booleans.
-Turboselect outperformed Quickselect in all except one case, finding the median element in 1000-element sawtooth pattern.
-In this case the throughput ratio was approximately 0.97.
+Turboselect outperformed Quickselect in all cases where the input had at least 100 000 elements.
+Turboselect may be slower than Quickselect for smaller presorted, reversed and sawtooth inputs.

 You can run the benchmarks with `cargo test -r turboselect_perf -- --nocapture --ignored`.